aedenj/apache-flink-kotlin-starter/README.md

 5. Navigate to the [example dashboard](http://localhost:9003/d/wKbnD5Gnk/flink?orgId=1)

 You may not see results immediately.
 Wait a minute or so and you should start seeing results.
-Lastly, if you run the Flink cluster with more than one task manager that task manager will be automatically picked using the discovery service setup in prometheus.
+Lastly, if you run the Flink cluster with more than one task manager that node will be automatically discovered the discovery service setup in prometheus.

-Here are a list links,
+Here are a list links of useful links,

 | Description                                                         | Link                       |
 |---------------------------------------------------------------------|----------------------------|